jywu511/ARTNet/README.md

 ## Quick start
 We public a trained ART in .
-You can test its robustness against artifacts using examples.png from dataset.
+You can test its robustness against artifacts using examples.png from CDFI dataset.

 ## Data preparation
-For C3VD dataset, you can follow
+For C3VD dataset, you can follow [C3VD](https://durrlab.github.io/C3VD/).

 ## Synthetic artifact generation

-We follow the imagecorruption to generate artificial noise.
+We follow [imagecorruptions](https://github.com/bethgelab/imagecorruptions) the imagecorruption to generate artificial noise.

 ## Train ART Model